kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

   for the short term.
 Its ease of use is one big advantage to keep it remaining useful for the long term.

+* Device plugin API must not change.
+The existing device plugin drivers must continue working without change.

+* DRA driver API change must be minimal, if there is any.
+Core kubernetes (kube-scheduler, kubelet) is preferred over DRA driver for any change needed to support the feature.

 ### Non-Goals

-* Simplify DRA driver developement.
-The DRA driver needs to support both DRA and extended resource API.
-This KEP adds complexity and cost to the driver.
+* Minimize kubelet or kube-scheduler changes.
+The feature requires necessary changes in both scheduling and actuation.

+* Keep advertising pod.status.Capacity for extended resources backed by DRA.
+  It is used for extended resources backed by device plugin only.

 ## Proposal

 The basic idea is the following:

-1. Introduce a new concept `dynamic extended resource`.
-It is like the current extended resource, in that, it has a string name, and a discrete countable quantity.
-Its capacity is provided through dynamic resource `ResourceSlice`, its consumption is specified through current pod's extended resource request.
+1. Introduce `extended resource backed by DRA`.
+It is like the current extended resource backed by device plugin, in that, it has a string name, and a discrete countable quantity.
+Its capacity is provided through dynamic resource `ResourceSlice`, its consumption is specified through pod's extended resource request.
 1. Introduce a field `ExtendedResourceName` to `ResourceSlice` and `Device` to allow cluster administrators to configure DRA device driver to advertise certain devices as extended resource.
-This is different from the extended resource advertised by k8s `Node` Object, which are usually backed by device plugin.
-Hence they are given a new name 'dynamic extended resource'.
+1. Alternatively, introduce a field `ExtendedResourceName` to `DeviceClass` to allow cluster administrators to advertise certain class of devices as extended resource.
 1. Introduce a special `ResourceClaim` object to keep track of device allocations for each dynamic extended resource requests for a pod.
 1. kube-scheduler uses DRA scheduling algorithm to fit pod's extended